adobe/reactor-developer-docs/api/reference/1.0/icons/fetch.md

 {% labels %}

-Retrieve a specific Icon, based on its ID.
+Retrieve the data for an existing Icon, based on its ID.

 {% scenario icons.show %}